zaiisao/Documentation/en/Voice/publish_web_audio.md

 title: Publish and Subscribe to Streams
 description:
 platform: Web
-updatedAt: Thu Dec 13 2018 23:02:55 GMT+0000 (UTC)
+updatedAt: Thu Dec 13 2018 23:02:58 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
-See [Integrate the SDK](../../en/Voice/web_prepare.md) for more information.
+Before publishing or subscribing to any stream, ensure that you prepared the development environment and joined the channel.
+See [Integrate the SDK](../../en/Voice/web_prepare.md).

 ## Implementation
 ### Create a stream